frlnx/sprk-case-study/README.md

  - With on the fly migrations, the data can be kept pristine and immutable.
 This brings the advantage of the data being cacheable and available in a distributed form without concurrency issues.

+Tests
+-
+There are three layers of tests
+ - Unit ie. tests/test_service.py
+ - Integration ie. tests/test_integration.py
+ - Acceptance ie. acceptance_tests/test_acceptance.py

+All part of the different scopes, none of them 100% covering but it shows the principle of layering tests.

 Final words
 -
 I know I made this challenge in a different way than described.
 I hope it will provide interesting discussions and